UlisseMini/uli.rocks-oldnext/posts/chess-games.md

 import random
 ```

-And a function that returns the length of a random game, and the average move count.
+And a function that returns the length of a random game, and the average amount of legal moves.
 ```py
 def play_random_game() -> (int, int):
     b = chess.Board()